loelschlaeger/fHMM/README.md

 - `truncate_data`: a vector of length 2, containing dates or `NA` and specifying truncation points of empirical data

 ## Outputs
-The following model results are saved in he folder `./models`:
+The following model results are saved in the folder `./models`:
 - `estimates.txt`, containing estimates, gradient, Hessian, likelihood value, AIC and BIC values etc.
 - `controls`, `data`, `decoding` and `fit` are .RData-files and can be reinitialized
 - `lls.pdf`, a visualization of the log-likelihood values in the different estimation runs